parthsharma07/programmers-date-game-web-console/README.md

 A web based console to control the flow of android game.
 It contains the facility of changing the details of team members including their current level.
 It also shows the location of different players in the game.
+It has been developed using HTML/CSS and Bootstrap.